 What's the Difference?

-While retailers have always used data to attempt to make predictions - like using sales from previous years to estimate next year’s inventory or for future sales forecasts, average cart size and items most often purchased together to target offers, etc. - predictive analytics in the world of big data today means something more.
+While retailers have always used data to attempt to make predictions, like using sales from previous years to estimate next year’s inventory or for future sales forecasts, average cart size and items most often purchased together to target offers, and so on, predictive analytics in the world of big data today means something more.

-Instead, with predictive analytics in this scenario, you could look at each individual and evaluate their purchases in real time to accurately predict what they would buy based on their specific buying habits.
-And predictive analytics can do all of this automatically and at scale.
+Instead, with predictive analytics in this scenario, you could look at each individual and evaluate his or her purchases in real time to accurately predict what he or she would buy based on their specific buying habits.
+Predictive analytics can do all of this automatically and at scale.

 Get Predictive Everywhere

-For example, it can address these four major challenges in a scalable way:
+For example, these predictive analytics retail examples address four major challenges in a scalable way: